wuyushuwys/buildLibrealsense2TX2/README.md

 NOTE:Make sure where the Image file on TX2 turely is,and cover to it by Image file under image directory.Remember backup the Image file on TX2 before you cover to it.

-$ sudo cp ./image/Image /boot
+$ sudo cp ./image/Image-dev /boot

+$ sudo cp ./extlinux.conf /boot/extlinux/

 Then,reboot your device.

+Install All dependencies for Jetson SDK components and librealsense2

+$ ./installLibrealsenseDependencies.sh

+Reboot the computer and then install all Jetson SKD components, includng CUDA, AI, Conputer Vision and Multimedia

 You may remove all the kernel source using the provided convenience script 'removeAllKernelSources.sh'.